BrokenSource/BrokenSource/Docs/get/pypi.md

 !!! quote "The most reliable way to use the Projects | Direct Module CLI or Dependency"

-!!! warning "Updated Wheels are not available yet.
-Will do after this Website is great"

 ## ⚡️ Installing

 !!! success "All Projects are contained on this single dependency"